 Resequencing coverage of males versus females delineates sex-linked from autosomal scaffolds in Heliconius genome assembly.

-Our lab has played a leading role or made major contributions in genome proejcts for several different species, including Heliconius melpomene and Manduca sexta, as well as Cydia pomonella and Danaus plexippus (these latter are ongoing).
+Our lab has played a leading role or made major contributions in genome proejcts for several different species, including Heliconius melpomene (postman butterfly) Manduca sexta (Tabacco Hornworm moth), Cydia pomonella (Coddling moth) and Danaus plexippus (monarch butterfly).
 Supporting the development of new and improved genomic resources for Lepidoptera and other insects is an important part of our research efforts.

 Lepidopteran genome projects